What Is Emergency Maintenance? (And Why It’s Important)

 • Key-card system stops working at a hotel: In order for guests to safely and conveniently access their rooms, the hotel may need to fix the system right away.

-Emergency maintenance could be considered a type of reactive maintenance that’s more urgent than other types of reactive maintenance.
+Emergency maintenance could be considered a type of reactive maintenance that’s more urgent than other reactive approaches.

 For example, if you run a gym and a treadmill stops working, reactive maintenance might involve making a maintenance request for a technician to come the following day to repair it.
 But if the alarm system starts malfunctioning and won’t stop blaring during normal business hours, you might get an electrician to come immediately for emergency maintenance so that you don’t have to close the gym or frustrate customers.